My Experience As A Psychiatrist Treating Schizophrenia & Other Psychotic Disorders

 Scientific understanding of the causes of psychotic disorders has advanced in recent years.
 In particular, science has advanced our understanding of the roles stress and psychologically traumatic events play in the development of psychotic disorders.
 As our understanding of psychotic disorders has advanced, our understanding and development of the best, most effective treatments of these disorders has also advanced.

 There have been some important advances in anti-psychotic medicines in recent years that can be helpful to patients suffering from a psychotic disorder.
 There is also new evidence that different kinds of therapy, including cognitive behavioral therapy and family therapy, can be effective in helping to manage symptoms for patients.

-If you think that you or someone you care about may be suffering from a psychotic disorder, please contact me by email or call (617) 932-1548.
+If you think that you, someone you care about or someone near you may be suffering from a psychotic disorder, please contact me by email or call (617) 932-1548.
 You may also book an appointment with Dr. Brendel online with ZocDoc.